juniorfred/juniorfred/README.md

 A passionate software developer with a keen interest in FinTech and B2B SaaS.
 Building the Future through Product Innovation.

-💫 I’m working on some really interesting ideas around fintech **To provide hazzle-free electronic payment solutions** and **I like to play snooker while drinking mocktails** 😜
+💫 I’m working on some really interesting ideas around fintech **To provide hazzle-free electronic payment solutions**. **I like to play snooker while drinking mocktails** 😜